 Luxury

-Royal Route Residence — A beautifully decorated apartment just steps from Old Town Square, plus wonderful views–what more could you ask for in Prague?
+Royal Route Residence — A beautifully decorated apartment located just steps from Old Town Square, plus wonderful views.

 Check rates & book your stay at the Royal Route Residence.